-A coercive fine may be imposed to ensure access between parents and children
+A coercive fine may be imposed to ensure contact between parents and children

 Supreme Court order 20 May 2025, HR-2025-942-A, (case no. 25-023621SIV-HRET), civil case, appeal against Gulating Court of Appeal's order 19 Desember 2024.